anfly0/exBankID/README.md

    qrStartToken: "3fb97679-98cb-42da-afe6-62aecbaaab7e"
  }}

-# Collect the status of the initiated authentication ether with the orderRef
+# Collect the status of the initiated authentication either with the orderRef
 # or with the ExBankID.Auth.Response struct
 iex> {:ok, collect_response} = ExBankID.collect("9b69419c-b3ac-4f7c-9796-bf54f1a4e40b")
 {:ok,